cyclopticnerve/PyPlate/README.md

 Files in the new project are divided, internally, into four categories:
 1. the file's COMPLETE contents
 2. the file's headers
-3. the file's text (other that the header)
+3. the file's text (other than the header)
 4. the path to the file

 The default 'blacklist.json' file should look something like this: